 This module contains formative and summative assessments.

-There is a series of case-based picture presentations (Visual Recognition and Interpretation of Clinical Signs (VRICS)) to work through as a formative assessment.
+There is a series of case-based picture presentations to work through as a formative assessment.